APA-Accredited Internship In Health Service Psychology

 Consultant on Duty

-Interns work a 6-hour shift each week as the Consultant on Duty.
-During that time they are the “go-to” person for consultation requests, crisis intervention, and inquiries about services that support staff cannot answer.
+Interns work a 4-hour shift each week as the Consultant on Duty at our H2 location.
+During that time they are the “go-to” person for triages, consultation requests, crisis intervention, and inquiries about services that support staff cannot answer.

 Group therapy plays a prominent role in service delivery to clients and in the training of interns.
 Interns co-facilitate at least one general interpersonal process group each semester.
-Interns particularly interested in leading groups may choose to emphasize this area.
+Interns particularly interested in leading groups may choose to emphasize this area as a specialty concentration.

 Couples Therapy (optional)

 Conducting couples therapy is not a required component of the internship.
-Given a student population in which a significant portion of students are married or partnered however, couples therapy is a significant component of the direct service provided by the CAPS staff.
-Interns who are interested in couples therapy have ample opportunities to gain experience here.
+Given a student population in which a significant portion of students are married or partnered however, interns who are interested in couples therapy have ample opportunities to gain experience here.
 Utilizing staff and trainees as co-therapists is the primary model employed at CAPS for training in couples therapy.